Organogold chemistry: Gold catalysis

-Cationic gold(I) forms π-complexes with alkene or alkyne bonds, following the Dewar–Chatt–Duncanson model.
-Gold is certainly not the only metal showing this type of bonding and reactivity, several metal ions isolobal with the simple proton (i.e., an empty s-orbital) do as well: for example, mercury(II) and platinum(II).
+Cationic gold(I) forms π-complexes with alkene or alkynes.
+These complexes are similar to those of mercury(II) and platinum(II).
 Electrophilic ions and complexes such as these with a strong propensity to form π-complexes are generally known as pi(π)-acids (see also: cation–pi interaction).

-Gold(I)-alkene and -alkyne complexes are electrophilic and susceptible toward nucleophilic attack.
+Gold(I)-alkene and -alkyne complexes are susceptible to nucleophilic attack.
 In oxymercuration the resultant organomercurial species is generated stoichiometrically, and requires an additional step to liberate the product.
 In the case of gold, protonolysis of the Au-C bond closes the catalytic cycle, allowing the coordination of another substrate.
 Some practical advantages of gold(I) catalysis include: 1) air stability (due to the high oxidation potential of Au(I)), 2) tolerance towards adventitious moisture (due its low oxophilicity), and 3) relatively low toxicity compared to other pi-acids (e.g., Pt(II) and Hg(II)).
 Chemically, Au(I) complexes typically do not undergo oxidation to higher oxidation states, and Au(I)-alkyls and -vinyls are not susceptible to β hydride elimination.

 Typical mechanism for the gold(I)-catalyzed hydrofunctionalization of alkynes and allenes.